cloudify-cosmo/getcloudify.org/guide/3.0/plugin-chef.md

 # Chef Solo

 ## Configuration
 * `properties` > `chef_config` > `cookbooks` (required) - URL or relative path in blueprint to a .tar.gz file containing the cookbooks you wish to use.
 Usually, it's the "cookbooks" directory.
-For convenience, you can either archive "*" in the directory or "cookbooks/*" in the directory above and Cloudify will handle both cases correctly.
+For convenience, you can use either archive "*" in the directory or "cookbooks/*" in the directory above and Cloudify will handle both cases correctly.
 Sample values: `http://chef.example.com/v1/cookbooks.tgz`, `/path/to/cookbooks.tgz` (`/` is the top level cookbook directory).
 * `properties` > `chef_config` > `environments`/`data_bags`/`roles` (optional) - same as cookbooks but for environments, data bags and roles.
 * `properties` > `chef_config` > `environment` (optional, Chef v11.8 and later) - Chef environment to use